 Ongoing research is showing that if these products are increased in nature, they can be harmful to the fish and other biological life that thrive in the waters.

-Unused and expired medications, including over the counter items like aspirin and antacids, should be placed in plastic bags, in their original bottles.
-Remove your name and personal information from the prescription label.
+Unused and expired medications, including over the counter items like aspirin and antacids, should be removed from their original bottles and placed in plastic zip top bags.
 All you have to do is bring the plastic bags to your closest police substation during regular business hours.
 There is a box located inside the lobby of all police substations in Southern Nevada.
 Just drop your bag inside the box.
-At the City of Henderson locations, please just dump the pills into the box.
+Please recycle the medicine bottles.

 Needles and inhalers should not be disposed of at the drop boxes.
 Republic Services offers needle disposal.
 Check the information that came with your inhaler for proper disposal methods.